saross/Resbaz-2019-Poster/README.md

 # Resbaz-2019-Poster
-TeX for my annual Research Bazaar (ResBaz) poster
+TeX for my annual Research Bazaar (ResBaz) poster.
+PDFs of the poster can be found under 'Releases'.